 One of the only good things about the situation that guests will eventually benefit from is potential deals and offers on vacation packages and hotel rooms once the Disneyland Paris parks open back up.

-As we fully expect to happen when Disney World reopens, we think there are going to be some great vacation offers for Disneyland Paris.
+As has happened with Disney World reopening, we think there are going to be some great vacation offers for Disneyland Paris.
 Many people are going to be wary of traveling immediately after things reopen across the world.
 Yes, there might be some desire to get back to life-as-usual but we don’t anticipate many overseas guests making Disneyland Paris their first choice for a get-away.

 The European economy is getting destroyed right now and many families from other countries would have normally made the trip to Disneyland Paris are going to have reduced budgets, at least in the near-term.

 Disneyland Paris, of course, can’t afford to keep its parks empty, so they will have to do something to attract guests to visit.
-That’s why we think there are going to be some great offers and discounts to be had when that time comes.
+That’s why we think there are going to be some great offers and discounts to be had over the next few months.

 Disney doesn’t like to offer discounts, but when a greatly reduced number of people are coming to the parks, there is really no other option.
 This is what happened after 9/11 in the U.S. when there were some incredible deals to be had.